Affordable Ottawa Home Insurance Online

 What Type of Damage is covered by Homeowner’s Insurance?

 A peril, or risk, is an unexpected or accidental event that causes damage or a loss.
-Depending on your insurance company and your options, there are insured and uninsured perils.
+Depending on your insurer and what your options, there are insured and uninsured perils.

 - Electrical current